Back

 With risk amplified by leverage and no ability to reduce it by Plus500, a trader should know the broker’s features.
 One such feature is the guaranteed stop order, which can only be placed on new orders.
 Once placed, a trader can choose the maximum amount they are willing to profit or lose on the trade.
 Even when conditions don’t allow the broker to exit at this rate, Plus500 will still honour the amount set.
 Losses on that trade will not exceed this amount.
 It should be noted the Plus500 guarantees stop losses have an additional fee attached to its usage.

 The second risk management feature Plus500 offers is negative balance protection.
 This ensures a trader’s losses don’t exceed their deposit.
 It has been known in extreme market events of brokers’ losses far exceeding their deposit.
 Brokers have then chased up the funds they are owed.
-This will never be the case for Plus 500 based on this negative balance protection feature.
+This will never be the case for Plus500 based on this Negative Balance Protection feature.

-About the author: Justin Grossbard
+About the author:

 View The 'Head To Head' Comparisons Of Plus500 To The FX Brokers Below:

-IC Markets Review
+IC Markets vs Plus500

-CMC Markets
+Plus500 vs CMC Markets

 Ask an Expert